What is Title IX?

 Title IX at Penn State

 Penn State is committed to fostering an environment free from sexual or gender-based harassment or misconduct.
 The Office of Sexual Misconduct Prevention and Response ensures compliance with Title IX.
-Behaviors including sexual harassment, sexual misconduct, dating violence, domestic violence and stalking, as well as retaliation for reporting any of these acts violate Title IX and are not tolerated.

 Questions and Contacts